western/http-here/README.md

 </p>

-Your server need package `openssl`
+Your server need package `openssl`.
+It will be use `openssl aes-256-cbc`

 ```console
 http-here --extend-mode --crypt /tmp